-Gluten Should Be Labeled as a Top Food Allergen in the U.S., Just Like In Canada & Across Europe
+Gluten Should Be Labeled as a Major Food Allergen in the U.S., Just Like It Is in 85 Other Countries

 "Eating without fear is our hope.
 Food insecurity happens everyday for Celiacs because of the constant threat of cross contact with Gluten, 80% of foods have Gluten in them, and Gluten is not required to be labeled on packaged foods in the U.S."